Nguyễn lords: Nguyễn foreign relations

 The Nguyễn were significantly more open to foreign trade and communication with Europeans than the Trịnh.
 According to Dupuy, the Nguyễn were able to defeat initial Trịnh attacks with the aid of advanced weapons they purchased from the Portuguese.
 The Nguyễn also conducted fairly extensive trade with Japan and China.

+The letter of Marquis of Phúc Nghĩa (Nguyễn Cảnh Đoan) on behalf of Nguyen Hoang sent to Toyotomi Hideyoshi as King of Japan in 1591.

 The Portuguese set up a trade center at Faifo (present day Hội An), just south of Huế in 1615.
 However, with the end of the great war between the Trịnh and the Nguyễn, the need for European military equipment declined.
 The Portuguese trade center never became a major European base unlike Goa or Macau.